Chapter Eight: Weaponry

 BrikWarriors know the truth.
 The reason to build the really large

-creations is because you need a place to put the really big guns.
+creations is because you need places to put the really big guns.

 8.1: Weapon Size